wearefair/interview/qa/README.md

 Using a ruby based test framework, create test scenarios against credit-test.herokuapp.com.
 (Its heroku so the app might be sleeping.
 Give it a kick and it'll wake up)

+Note* Our preferred language is Ruby, if that is not something you are comfortable with, writing in your preferred language is okay.

 The application is meant to work like this:

 A line of credit product.
 This is like a credit card except theres no card.